crisbodnar/text-to-image/README.md

 # Text to Image Synthesis using Generative Adversarial Networks

-This is the official implementation for my thesis on  [Text to Image Synthesis using Generative Adversarial Networks](https://arxiv.org/abs/1805.00676).
+This is the official code for [Text to Image Synthesis using Generative Adversarial Networks](https://arxiv.org/abs/1805.00676).
 Please be aware that the code is in an experimental stage and it might require some small tweaks.

 If you find my research useful, please use the following to cite: